Is There A Cure For Depression?

 Mixed approaches

-Because the causes of depression can be multifactorial, some healthcare providers and psychotherapists choose a combination of medication and therapy to treat depressive disorders.
+Because the causes of depression can be multifactorial, some health care providers and psychotherapists choose a combination of medication and therapy to treat depression.
 For people with clinical depression, medication may be enough.
 However, the most improvement may be found from a combined approach.
 In some cases, medication can lessen symptoms enough to allow significant progress in therapy.
+In cases of severe depression or bipolar disorder, a psychiatrist may recommend electroconvulsive therapy (ECT), which is performed with anesthesia.

 Getty/AnnaStills